sbn-psi/dmsp/PreviewingDocChanges/Previewing changes.md

   * Viewing your changes requires a push
   * Your changes are still publicly accessible
   * Takes time to build on the server side
+  * Only works with the main branch (unless you reconfigure GitHub pages)

 #### Fork the repository